Sdcrouse/git-version-control-git-basics-v-000/README.md

 ## Check the Status of a Repository with `git status`

-Now we have Git watching this directory, let's see what it can tell us about the directory.
+Now that we have Git watching this directory, let's see what it can tell us about the directory.
 The command we use for this is `git status`.

 ```